Dust removal timescale in galaxies across cosmic time: GAMA sample evaluation

 The massive DSFGs in \citetalias{Donevski2020} fit the criteria outlined above, which is why we also selected these galaxies from GAMA.
-A decline in the dust removal timescale is observed, similar to the main analysis.
 Due to the applied parameter limits, the resulting sample consists of 1,332 galaxies, and the uncertainties obtained are the largest calculated here.
 The first GAMA redshift bin (\( z < 0.1 \)) contains only one galaxy, which made it impossible to obtain any fit.
 The results are presented in Fig.\,\ref{Tau-DustMassiveSFG}.